 As we’ve grown as a family, we now have a pop up tent trailer with actual beds.
 This is fine for our older girl, and when we went camping last year the baby was only 4-5 months old so we were able to create a “nest” around him on the bed so he wouldn’t fall off.
 This year, at 15 months, that wouldn’t work so well.
 We thought about making one of the benches into a “crib” of sorts, basically building crib rails and screwing them to the bench.
 But I was having a hard time envisioning how well that would work.

-I ended up finding a super compact Pack n Play on Amazon that’s going to fit PERFECTLY in between the two benches.
+I ended up finding a super compact Pack n Play on Amazon fits PERFECTLY in between the two benches.
 I feel much better about the safety of it, plus we can take it outside during the day if we need a little containment.

 The 4 year old is self sufficient when it comes to sleeping.
 She has her kids sleeping bag (I recommend going no warmer than 30 degrees.
 At least where we camp, it can get really cold at night).
 We bring her pillow from home, and she’s good to go.

-THE GEAR LIST. – Oh boy… the gear.
+Oh boy… the gear.
 This is where it is super easy to go overboard.
-Especially if you get sucked into Zulily’s daily deals, they have all kinds of fun gadgets for kids and camping.
 I remember our very first camping trip with a baby.
 We brought EVERYTHING!!!!
 But all you need are a few basics:

 - Baby Carrier– This is handy right up until the kid’s about 1.5-2 years old (at least for me, but my kids are teeny).
 It’s perfect for short hikes (and long ones when the baby’s too small for a Baby Hiking Backpack), exploring, setting up camp, and basically anything you need two free hands for.
 It’s a lifesaver.